junxit/us-congress-bills-115/metadata.md

 - 2017-07-19 — Introduced in Senate
 - 2017-07-19 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2017-07-26 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2017-10-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-172.
+- 2017-10-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-172.
+- 2017-10-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 242.